clairton/unoapi-cloud/README.md

 WEBHOOK_URL=the webhook url
-WEBHOOK_TOKEN=the webhook header token WEBHOOK_HEADER=the webhook header name BASE_URL=current base url to download medias
+WEBHOOK_TOKEN=the webhook header token WEBHOOK_HEADER=the webhook header name WEBHOOK_SESSION=webhook to send events of type OnStatus and OnQrCode BASE_URL=current base url to download medias
 PORT=the http port
 IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true